boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/keywords.md

 # Keywords

-Keywords let users declare variables from the [pipeline configuration](../pipeline-configuration/overview.md) that can be resolved from the [pipeline template](../pipeline-templates/overview.md) or [library steps](./steps.md).
+Keywords let users declare variables from the [Pipeline Configuration](../pipeline-configuration/overview.md) that can be resolved from the [Pipeline Template](../pipeline-templates/overview.md) or [Library Steps](./steps.md).

 ## Defining Keywords

-Keywords are defined via the `keywords{}` block in the pipeline configuration.
+Keywords are defined via the `keywords{}` block in the Pipeline Configuration.

 For example,